gulp79/go-dispatch-proxy/README.md

 5. File Renaming for Clarity

+A GUI for this proxy is here: https://github.com/gulp79/go-dispatch-proxy-gui

 A SOCKS5 load balancing proxy to combine multiple internet connections into one.
 Works on Windows and Linux.
 [Reported to work on macOS](https://github.com/extremecoders-re/go-dispatch-proxy/issues/1).
 Written in pure Go with no additional dependencies.